noseka1/noseka1.github.io/source/_posts/2017-07-25-check-and-set-operation-and-transactions-in-consul.markdown

 ]
 {% endcodeblock %}

-In the Consul's response we can see that the lock is currently being held by `client1`.
-Until the `client1` hasn't released the lock, `client2` must not try to acquire it.
+In Consul's response we can see that the lock is currently being held by `client1`.
+Until `client1` hasn't released the lock, `client2` must not try to acquire it.
 It can only periodically check the status of the lock and wait until it is released.
 To release the lock, `clent1` will simply set its value to an empty-value:

 {% codeblock lang:sh %}
 curl --request PUT http://localhost:8500/v1/kv/mylock --data ""